gorgitko/molminer/README.md

 ## Input
 - Input can be single PDF, image or text file.
 Type of input file will be automatically determined, but you can specify it with `-i [pdf|pdf_scan|image|text]` option (`text` value is of course not supported by OSRA, resp. `ocsr` command).
 Only PDF containing scanned papers cannot be identified so you must pass `-i pdf_scan` option.
-- Input from stdin is also supported.
+- Input from `stdin` is also supported.
 You can use it together with `ner` and `convert` command.
 For `convert` a list of IUPAC names is expected, each name on single line.
 - If you know that your text is paged, i.e. contains page separators -- ASCII control character 12 (Form Feed, '\f'), you can pass `--paged-text` flag and to each entity will be assigned page.
 This is automatically done when input is PDF file.

 ## Output
 - Result is a CSV file.
-Defaultly, MolMiner will write result to stdout.
-If you want to write result to file, use `-o <file>` option.
+Defaultly, MolMiner will write result to `stdout`.
+If you want to write result directly to file, use `-o <file>` option.
 To change CSV file delimiter use `-d <delimiter>` option.
 - Chemical entities, which were successfully converted to computer-readable format, can be also written to SDF file by specifying `--sdf-output <file>` option.
 If you don't want to create new SDF file and just append to it, use `--sdf-append` flag.
 - When using `extract` command, you can also output CSV files separately from OSRA, ChemSpot and OPSIN by using the `--separated-output` flag.